It’s no secret that UCF is big. Students choose to study engineering and computer science here because of our clear-cut advantages:

 Orlando’s sunny climate means you can enjoy Florida’s abundance of recreational attractions (theme parks, lakes, crystal clear springs and beautiful beaches, to name a few) year-round.

-RENOWNED FACULTY: Learn from the best, such as Mubarak Shah, the sixth highest-cited author in computer vision research; Sudipta Seal, a nano-scientist and member of the National Academy of Inventors (he holds 38 patents), and Jian J. Liou, a prolific author (10 books) recently honored as the nation’s top educator in the field of electrostatic discharge.
+RENOWNED FACULTY: Learn from the best, such as Mubarak Shah, the sixth highest-cited author in computer vision research; Sudipta Seal, a nano-scientist and member of the National Academy of Inventors (he holds 38 patents); Mohammed Abdel-Aty, the deputy director for UCF’s Center for Advanced Transportation Systems Simulation and UCF Pegasus Professor.

 ACADEMIC SUPPORT: Nationally-acclaimed programs at UCF help students achieve success in the STEM disciplines.
 See the STEM programs at UCF to learn more.